Application Modernization Strategy: The Complete Guide

 Infrastructure as Code tools automate the process of building and managing the IT infrastructure using code.
 They minimize human intervention in infrastructure management tasks such as configuring networks, servers, databases, and 3rd party integrations, delivering agility, scalability, and resilience.

-While choosing an IaC tool for your app modernization strategy, check out for features like Infrastructure provisioning, configuration management, scripting abilities, and container orchestration.
+When choosing an IaC tool for your app modernization strategy, look for features like Infrastructure provisioning, configuration management, scripting capabilities, and container orchestration.

 Terraform, AWS CloudFormation, and Pulumi are three popular IaC tools.